 Well, damn.
 I originally planned to focus on Ridge Racer and Ridge Racer V for this post but the comparisons kept leading me back to why R4 fucking rules.
 And I never even got around to discussing the soundtrack which is, like, that game’s whole thing.

-And because video game fandom is what it is and people get really bothered by negative opinions of games they’re sentimentally attached to: I should be clear that I do enjoy playing RRV.
+And because video game fandom is what it is and people get really bothered by negative opinions of games they’re sentimentally attached to: I should be clear that I do love playing RRV.
 And the Gran Turismo games for that matter.
-They’re some of my favorites on the PS2, which is also thing I enjoy in case that wasn’t clear.
+They’re some of my favorites on the PS2, which is also thing I love in case that wasn’t clear.

 Thanks for reading!